ydirson/gl-streaming/README.md

   Android builds
 * [An overview of inner workings](INTERNALS.md)
 * [Historical information](README.shodruky-rhyammer.md) from author of
-  the original project, including a nice visaul explanation
+  the original project, including a nice visual explanation

 # Thanks